 [Section 9 amended by No. 12 of 1990 s.
 163.]

-10. Position on the Earth’s surface
+10. Position on Earth’s surface

 (1) Where, for the purposes of this Act, or for the purposes of an instrument under this Act, it is necessary to determine the position on the surface of the Earth of a point, line or area, that position is to be determined by reference to the prescribed Australian datum.